astanziola/anderson-sphere-scattering/README.md

 ![Acoustic scattering visualization](cover_image.png)

 This repository provides a MATLAB implementation of Anderson's analytical solution for acoustic scattering from a fluid sphere in a fluid medium.
-The implementation computes the scattered pressure field at any point outside a fluid sphere when subjected to an incident plane wave.
+The implementation computes the scattered pressure field at any point outside a fluid sphere when subjected to an incident plane wave or to a point source.

 ## Theory

-The implementation follows [Anderson's 1950 paper](https://pubs.aip.org/asa/jasa/article-abstract/22/4/426/619489/Sound-Scattering-from-a-Fluid-Sphere), which solves the acoustic scattering problem using:
+The implementation follows [Anderson's 1950 paper](https://pubs.aip.org/asa/jasa/article-abstract/22/4/426/619489/Sound-Scattering-from-a-Fluid-Sphere), and the subsequent extension of [McNew et al.](https://pmc.ncbi.nlm.nih.gov/articles/PMC3132099/pdf/nihms284533.pdf), which solves the acoustic scattering problem using:
 - Modal expansion using spherical Bessel and Hankel functions for radial components
 - Legendre polynomials for angular dependence
-- Assumes an incident plane wave propagating in the negative z-direction
+- Assumes an incident plane wave propagating in the negative z-direction or a point source on the `z`axis, at a distance `D` form the sphere.

-The solution is valid outside the sphere, for any combination of fluid properties (sound speed and density).
+The solution is valid outside the sphere, for any valid combination of fluid properties (sound speed and density).

 ## Getting Started